bekk/bekk-christmas/post/opensource/why-should-you-open-source-your-product.md

 title: Why should you open source your product?
 image: >-
   https://images.unsplash.com/photo-1472898965229-f9b06b9c9bbe?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=3300&q=80
-ingress: 'Such a simple question.
-But does it have an easy answer? '
+ingress: >-
+  Such a simple question.
+But does it have an easy answer?
+Opening up your code base can seem a bit scary.
+Everyone can see your (bad) code and commit messages, and it's easier for evil people to find weaknesses or make fake copies of your product.
+But there are many good reasons for open-sourcing a project.
+Let's go through some of them.
 authors:
   - Mats Byrkjeland
 ---